 if you're not ready or willing to exercise for whatever reasons, that's ok.

 Weight loss, as it turns out can happen without exercise.

-There are methods proven to be just as effective as an exercise that can help you lose weight just as quickly.
+There are many proven ways to lose weight just as quickly.

-One of the easiest ways to lose weight fast and naturally is to cut out junk and unhealthy foods from your diet.
+One of the most basic ways to lose weight is to reduce your calorie intake.

 If you do this, you can instantly see pounds fall off.

 And what I mean by junk, I mean all processed foods and refined carbohydrates like pastries, hams, hot dogs, doughnuts, cookies, and chips.

 Instead, replace them with whole foods and fresh produce only.